Explainable quantum regression algorithm with encoded data structure: Introduction

 Regression models are predictive models that learn the map between a target continuous variable and predictors (attributes/input variables/features) in training.
 The predictor variables can generally be transformed into continuous variables with the appropriate interpretation based on the transformation performed.
 Regression models are important machine learning models to study due to their wider adoption in industrial applications at scale, as opposed to more complex models such as neural networks, which typically focus on predicted results and less on the descriptive correlation between the prediction outcomes and the predictors.
 Additional features, such as the flexibility to model nonlinear dependencies based on domain expertise and the ability to perform relevant variable selection with regularization techniques, further enhance the utility of regression modeling in statistical machine learning.

 Variational quantum algorithms are undeniably the most feasible digital quantum algorithms to date~\cite{Variational quantum algorithms, A quantum approximate optimization algorithm, An adaptive variational algorithm for exact molecular simulations on a quantum computer, Hybrid Quantum-Classical Algorithms and Quantum Error Mitigation, Variational Circuit Compiler for Quantum Error Correction}.
-They offer a practical solution to bypass quantum hardware noises and intricate controls while maintaining their universality for quantum computation~\cite{Universal variational quantum computation}.
-However, current hybrid variational algorithms (based on quantum alternating operator ansatz) are generic and approximate toward quantum applications, and therefore, the direct connection of the variational gate parameters to interpretative parameters of values is often lost; we embark on the quantum regression problem differently in perspective by producing the exact regression map with the optimal gate parameters directly connected to the regression coefficients crucial for the interpretability of the regression models.
+They offer a practical solution to bypass quantum hardware noise and intricate controls while maintaining their universality for quantum computation~\cite{Universal variational quantum computation}.
+However, current hybrid variational algorithms (based on quantum alternating operator ansatz) are generic and approximate toward quantum applications, and therefore, the direct connection of the variational gate parameters of direct interpretable values is often lost; we embark on the quantum regression problem differently in perspective by producing the exact regression map with the optimal gate parameters directly connected to the regression coefficients crucial for the interpretability of the regression models.

 The organization of the manuscript is as follows.
 In Section~2, we motivate and introduce the abstraction of the full quantum algorithm, including amplitude encoding and regression map generation with real variational parameters, which are explainable weights in classical regression problems and measurement.
 In Section~3, we present the quantum algorithm in Pauli spin language, which is pertinent for researchers working on quantum hardware.
 Therefore, the gate complexity for the quantum algorithm can be analyzed naturally.
-In Section~4, we simulate noisy measurement data gathered by quantum hardware with bootstrap sampling in conjunction with the ensemble of regression models to find the optimal weight parameters.
+In Section~4, we simulate noisy measurement data gathered by quantum hardware with bootstrap sampling in conjunction with an ensemble of regression models to find the optimal weight parameters.
 We also show that regularization techniques are still a valid strategy for selecting important features in the context of the variational quantum regression algorithm, as in the classical regression algorithm.
 In Section~5, we conclude with our findings.